 There is just something about a waterfall.
 Maybe it was growing up in the era when TLC’s “Waterfalls” was a #1 hit.
 Ha!
 Maybe it is the soothing sound of falling water that evokes relaxation and peace.
 Whatever it is, visitors to Ohio will find multiple waterfalls throughout the state.
-Here are fifteen waterfalls in Ohio that we’ve visited and recommend.
+Here are eighteen waterfalls in Ohio that we’ve visited and would recommend.